OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learning_activities/Additional_Course_Features.md

 chat room in the course toolbar; you can enter any time.
 Just click on "Course chat" in order to open the chat window.
 At first you will always be anonymous.
-On the right side of the chat window there is the possibility to choose your alias or put your user name on display.
+On the right side of the chat window there is the possibility to choose your alias or put your username on display.
 General chat features will be further explained in the section ["Chat"](../personal/Chat.de.md).